 When a business finds they need funds to start, continue, or expand business operations, where should they turn?
 Individuals often don't fully understand the similarities and differences between private equity, venture capital, and debt capital.
 However, this information is critical to ensure the right funding source is selected.

 Equity that isn't publicly traded or listed is private equity or shares that represent an interest in an entity and demonstrate ownership.
 Used for investment capital, the funds come from either an individual with a high net worth or a firm that secures shares of a private company.
+Given the fierce competition for investor funds, one method to identify a good firm is if it uses technology to improve the investment experience, such as private equity software.
 In addition, this equity may be used to gain control of a public company with the goal of taking the organization private while removing the business from the public stock exchanges.
 Pension funds are one source of private equity with large equity firms that generate their money from accredited investors being another.

 Private equity investments are actually direct investments in a business.
 The goal of the investors is usually to secure a major level of influence over the daily operations of the organization.
 As a result, the capital outlay is significant, and only those with deep pockets can gain a dominant foothold in the industry.
 Before taking part in one of these opportunities, understanding private equity and its risks and rewards is essential.

 Venture capital, in contrast, is often secured at the early stages of a company's formation.
 Some venture capitalists provide seed money for a company looking to get off the ground, but others choose to work with a company that has already proven that is has a product or idea with merit.
 Those who work with these companies help them boost sales and marketing efforts.
 When a company has already achieved success but needs an influx of cash, venture capitalists may step in to provide the funds and help the company move even farther.